-Casein protein has numerous health benefits, and it can boost performance and protein synthesis for athletes.
-In the sea of protein supplements, casein stands out because it’s a complete protein featuring all the necessary essential amino acids.
+Casein protein has numerous health benefits, and it can help boost performance and protein synthesis for athletes.

-But, is there a need to include as your preferred protein supplement?
+But is there a need to include it as your preferred protein supplement?
 That largely depends on your goals.

-In general, whey protein is the preferred dietary supplement for many athletes, as it’s rapidly ingested and boosts muscle repair and building within hours.
-Hydrolyzed caseinate has similar effects, but if you want fast absorption, whey protein is still the better choice.
+In general, whey protein is the preferred dietary supplement for many athletes, as it's rapidly ingested and helps support muscle repair and building.

-The true benefits of casein, and in particular micellar casein, lie in their slow-releasing activity and fat loss properties.
+The true benefits of casein, and in particular micellar casein, lie in their slow-releasing activity.

-If consumed at night, micellar casein can provide a slow release of amino acids during the time you’re fasting (i.e. sleeping).
-In this way, casein helps long-term muscle building, which is great for anyone who is dedicated to training, and it prevents the breakdown of protein, thus aiding recovery.
+If consumed at night, micellar casein can provide a slow release of amino acids during the time you're fasting (i.e., sleeping).
+In this way, casein helps provide amino acids over a longer period of time to help with muscle building, which is great for anyone who is dedicated to training, and it helps prevent the breakdown of protein, thus aiding recovery.